Skip to main content

 Complete all of the following six courses:

-Full course description for Computer and Operating Systems Fundamentals II
+Full course description for IT Infrastructure Fundamentals

 This course introduces fundamental concepts in computer programming and the development of computer programs to solve problems across various application domains.
 Topics include number systems, Boolean algebra, variables, decision-making and iterative structures, lists, file manipulation, and problem deconstruction via modular design approaches.
 Lab work and homework assignments involving programming using a language such as Python form an integral part of the course.